-- i.
-Training requirements will be based on job / tasks - ii.
+- ii.
 The Operations Manager is responsible to ensuring the training material is reviewed with the employees - iii.
 The EHS Manager will be responsible for developing the training material for all relevant sections of the Infectious Disease Prevention Plan to include new controls, procedures and protocols that will be used at the facility. - iv.
 Small group training classes, digital media, and self-pace study guide will be used to ensure compliance to safety protocol;